-Especially you female travelers!
-Solo female traveling is very safe and many women have solo traveled very successfully.
-There is a negative stigma around solo female traveling.
-If you’re smart and don’t put yourself in dangerous situations, traveling solo will be one of the most fun and empowering adventures you can ever embark on.
+Especially you, solo female travelers!
+Solo traveling is very safe and many women have solo traveled very successfully.
+There is a negative stigma around solo female travelers.
+If you’re smart and don’t put yourself in dangerous situations, solo female travelers is one of the most fun and empowering adventures you can ever embark on.
 Like traveling in general, you just have to be smart about it and aware of your surroundings.

 I’ve compiled a list of ten cities that in my opinion, are not only safe for solo female travelers, but also interesting and fun!

 The Big Apple, the city that never sleeps.
 Whether you want to have breakfast at 3 in the morning or go to a free concert in a park, New York has it all.
 Not only that, but there is so much to see and do in New York City.
 Walk along the High Line, which is an abandoned train track, put on your fanciest outfit, and see a show on Broadway, or head to Central Park during the summertime when there are free performances, beautiful boat rides, and food vendors.

 There are numerous bars and restaurants to choose from that offer any kind of cuisine and drink.
 Don’t forget to grab a slice of New York pizza and a bagel!

 Prices here can be a bit expensive, especially if you go out to a bar and buy a drink or go out to eat at a restaurant.
 There are cheap bagels and $1 slices of pizza, and the coffee can be cheap too.
 Hotels will be a bit on the expensive side, so I suggest splitting a room with someone or doing Airbnb.